subash-poudel/frogtoberfest/README.md

   $ cp .env.example .env
   ```

-- Alternatively, you cann export your GitHub token as `GITHUB_TOKEN` environment variable in your system:
+- Alternatively, you can export your GitHub token as `GITHUB_TOKEN` environment variable in your system:

   - **Mac/Linux**